4d/docs/website/translated_docs/es/Users/handling_users_groups.md

 ### Asignar un grupo a un plug-in o a un servidor

-You can assign a group privileges to any plug-ins installed in the project.
+Puede asignar privilegios de grupo a todo plug-in instalado en el proyecto.
 Esto incluye todos los plug-ins de 4D y los de terceros.

 Distributing access to the plug-ins lets you control the use of the licenses you possess for these plug-ins.
 Any users that do not belong to the access group of a plug-in cannot load this plug-in.